 Electrical safety certificates come in two forms.
 Electrical Installation Certificates (EICs) and Minor Electrical Installation Works Certificates (MEIWCs), which provide you, the person responsible for the safety of an electrical installation, with a written declaration that the new electoral installation or alteration is safe to use at the time it was installed and put into service.

-An Electrical Safety Certificate must be issued for all new electrical Installations.
+An Electrical Certification must be issued for all new electrical Installations.
 If no new circuit has been used then a Minor Electrical Installation Works Certificate (MEIWC) may be issued.

 Electrical Safety in Rental Properties